 The group met in the Puteaux suburb of Paris to discuss all things art, and in particular Picasso’s groundbreaking style.
 The group comprised of artists Jean Metzinger, Marie Laurencin, Fernand Leger, Robert Delauney, Henri le Fauconnier and Albert Gleizes, but neither Picasso nor Braque.

-They weren’t merely copy cats but were influential in their own way.
 The group’s joint exhibition at the Salon des Indépendants in Paris in October 1911 saw the first public exhibition of Cubism art.
-The set were friends with the critic Apollinaire, with the term first seen publicly here.
+The set were friends with the critic, Apollinaire, with the term first seen publicly here.

 It may also have been a way of establishing a distinction from what they believed to be a narrower definition of Cubism that Picasso and Braque practised.